 Grants & Programs

-A limited number of grants up to $10,000 each will be distributed to DO-led and organized, patient-centered, student educational and/or direct-care focused research-related initiatives with an international medical outreach component.
+A limited number of grants up to $10,000 will be distributed for a project period of 12 months to DO-led and organized, patient centered, educational and/or direct-care focused research related initiatives with an international medical outreach component.
 Direct patient care will be prioritized for grant awards.
-Award determinations will be announced in August.
+Previous recipients are encouraged to apply, but an award is not guaranteed.

 Eligibility

-- A DO must be directly involved in the planning and day-to-day medical operations of the international patient-centered, medical student educational or research initiative
+- An Osteopathic physician must be directly involved in the planning and day-to-day medical operations of the international patient-centered, educational, or research initiative.

-- Through this award, the organization must address an underserved, underdeveloped, or disaster-stricken area outside of the United States through humanitarian outreach for the purpose of providing medical relief and services, setting up health facilities, or educating health care workers so they can provide care to those in need
+- Through this grant, the organization must address an underserved, underdeveloped, or disaster-stricken area outside of the United States through humanitarian outreach for the purpose of providing medical relief and services, setting up health facilities, or educating health care workers so they can provide care to those in need.

 - The recipient organization is responsible for obtaining any licenses, insurance, or approvals necessary to perform programmatic services in the desired area.